 - More listening.
 Less telling.

 - More truth.
 Fewer half-truths, omissions, and exaggerations.

 This also includes acting with a “team-first” mindset.
 Here’s how to do just that.

 STEP #2: BE

-Do it in person and do it in writing.
+- Doing it in person and doing it in writing.

 When we are more connected to each other, we feel better about each other, more accountable to each other, and have an easier time supporting each other.